Build-Better-Music/Build-Better-Music.github.io/_drafts/AlteringMotiveLengths.md

 title: 3 Ways to Alter Motive Lengths
 image: /assets/blogPhotos/melody/red.svg
 author: Nick Mazuk
-time: August 23, 2018
+time: August 31, 2018
 ---

 8 measure melodies can get boring.
 Especially if you write them all the time.

-This comes from their inate sense of predictability.
+This comes from their innate sense of predictability.
 Compelling composition constantly seeks to create expectations and then defy them.
 So if you are always writing 8 measure melodies, you are never defying expectations!

 That's why you need to vary the [structure of your melody](/blog/BuildingBlocksOfMelody).
 And one way to do that is altering the lengths of your motives.